 The Family Educational Rights and Privacy Act of 1974 (FERPA) affords students certain rights with respect to their education records.
 They are:

 - The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
 Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
-VSU's official contact person for such record requests is the Custodian of Official Records located in the Office of the Vice President for Academic Affairs.
+VSU's official contact person for such record requests is the Custodian of Official Records located in the Office of Legal Affairs.

 - The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.